eoss-image-processing/eoss-image-processing.github.io/_posts/2020-06-24-trainable-segmentation.markdown

 ![animation showing the annotation of an image and the resulting segmentation](/assets/segmentation_cut.gif)

-[Image segmentation](https://en.wikipedia.org/wiki/Image_segmentation) is the process of partioning an image into multiple objects.
+[Image segmentation](https://en.wikipedia.org/wiki/Image_segmentation) is the process of partitioning an image into multiple objects.
 It is a classical image processing task in various fields of science and technology.
-There exists a very large number of possible strategies for image segmentation, as exemplified by the [scikit-image gallery of examples on segmentation](https://scikit-image.org/docs/stable/auto_examples/#segmentation-of-objects).
-However, a wide class of segmentation methods relies on machine learning and deep learning, where an algorithm uses a *training set* of already labeled pixels to determine the class of unlabeled pixels.
+There are many possible strategies for image segmentation, as exemplified by the [scikit-image gallery of examples on segmentation](https://scikit-image.org/docs/stable/auto_examples/#segmentation-of-objects).
+However, a large class of segmentation methods relies on machine learning and deep learning, where an algorithm uses a *training set* of already labeled pixels to determine the class of unlabeled pixels.
 In this setting the image segmentation task boils down to a [classification](https://en.wikipedia.org/wiki/Statistical_classification) task.

 We have built a simple [Dash app](https://dash.plotly.com/) to train a machine learning model based on user-annotated regions, and to classify the remaining pixels.
 This is the same